-When Jane sent out the first ten email campaigns to get downloads for her new app release, she had done her due diligence.
+When Jane sent out the first ten email campaigns, she had done her due diligence.
 No wonder her delivery, opens, and clicks were all through the roof.
-Unfortunately, the downloads never showed up from emails.
+But unfortunately, the downloads never showed up in emails.

 Jane felt there was something she was missing.
 How could such a perfect campaign lead to zero results?

-It was only after some research that Jane discovered something called email conversion rate.
+After some research, Jane discovered something called email conversion rate.
 This number told her what was wrong.
 And it highlighted the value of her campaign in real life, which was not much.

 However, Jane didn't know how to change this rate?
 What could she change in the email that could improve her conversion rate?